real-logic/benchmarks/README.md

 ### Systems under test

-System that implement remote benchmarks are listed in this section.
+This section lists the systems under test which implement remote benchmarks.

 #### Aeron